 The work everyone does across Drive from our front line staff to central office staff to management is pivotal in ensuring we continue to provide a vital service to individuals we support.
 While our central office has had to close (inline with government guidelines) we are all still very much here and doing our best to ensure that Drive continues to be the dynamic organisation it always has been, throughout this pandemic.

 In the weeks leading up to the initial lock down we had set up a Business Continuity Team who were already meeting regularly to ensure that we were starting to put in place what was needed to ensure our normal business operations could continue.
 We have had to think outside of the box and have embraced new technology and remote working practices in order to ensure continuity of quality service provision across all departments – this has been a learning curve for us all!

 Our Senior Management Team are meeting regularly to ensure best practice is maintained and deliver rapid responses to any issues.
-In addition, to this we have set up monthly Board Meetings to ensure we are doing all we can to manage Drive in the strongest way during this pandemic.
+In addition, to this an emergency decisions sub-committee has been created to ensure we are doing all we can to manage Drive in the strongest way during this pandemic.